steffenwiegand/entain/racing/README.md

 - **advertised_start_time** - is the time the race is advertised to run.
 - **status** - represents the status of a race, which is either open or closed.

+`POST: /v1/list-races`

-The ListRaces request takes an optional filter and orderBy parameters as Json.
+The `ListRaces` request takes an optional filter and orderBy parameters as Json.
 For the **filter paramater** you can specify the meetingIds within an array of integers and/or a showVisibleOnly boolean flag, or leave in blank.
 For the **order paramater** you can specify one or more columns incl. their sorting order, or leave in blank.

+`GET: /v1/races/{id}`

+The `GetRace` request takes an id which is the a unique identifier for the race and returns a single race with the above properties, or a not found error if no race can be found with the id provided.

 **See examples below** with API requests being made via the api gateway (port 8000), which forwards the requests to the racing service (port 9000)...
 Also keep an eye on the **racing_test.go** file which includes unit tests illustrating how to consume the racing service methods for various use cases.